+In today’s Roll, there is a most moving excellent read – a letter written by James McKinstry to his mother before he moved into the trenches in 1916.
+The 21-year-old from Belfast was on the front line near Beaumont Hamel when he was fatally wounded.
+He is named on the RBAI War Memorial.
 Today at four in the morning in Italy in 1943 Royal Irish Fusiliers were 5 miles behind enemy lines.
 Today’s report begins with the commendation by the commanding officer and Brigadier for the instant award of a Military Medal to Corporal Stanley Hughes for his courage and leadership behind enemy lines.
-In today’s Roll, there is another excellent read – James McKinstry’s letter to his mother before he moved into the trenches in 1916.
-The 21-year-old from Belfast was in the front line near Beaumont Hamel when he was fatally wounded.
-He is named on the RBAI War Memorial.
 James Carlisle from HMS Caroline was notified as missing within days of his daughter’s third birthday in 1942.
+On the same day, John West from Portstewart died serving with a Royal Artillery Anti-Tank Regiment in Tunisia.
 Walter Sergant from Rostrevor was shot down in 1943.
-His remains rest alongside his Lancaster crew in Charlottenburg cemetery, Berlin.
-Today’s Veterans includes the romance linking Carrickfergus, Newry, and North Vancouver.
+His remains rest alongside his Lancaster crew in Charlottenburg Cemetery, Berlin.
+On the same day Derek Best a member of Christ Church CLB, Lisburn, died serving with the London Irish Rifles near the Sangro River in Italy.
+Today’s Veterans includes an account of a romance linking Carrickfergus, Newry, and North Vancouver.